nakwafurkhan/-Ecommerce-Follow-Along/README.md

 ## Milestone 17: Backend Cart

 Implementrd a backend endpoint to add products to the user's cart and store it in the database.

+## Milestone 18

+In this milestone, I implemented the backend functionality for the cart page by adding essential endpoints.
+Specifically, I created an endpoint for the cart page itself and another endpoint to fetch the products currently stored in the cart for a specific user.

+## Milestone 19

+- Created frontend cart page with product display and +/- quantity adjustment, backed by new backend endpoints for persisting cart quantity changes.
+- Integrated frontend quantity controls with backend API to ensure accurate cart updates and data consistency.

+## Milestone 20

+- Implemented backend endpoint to serve user profile data and created a frontend profile page displaying user info and address (with "Add Address" functionality).
+- Added "No address found" message when no address is available and integrated address management features.

 **Key Objectives:**